shakeel-mohammed/client-server/report.md

 - the client handles as follows:
     a. quries the server to find servers capable of handling the jobs (GETS CAPABLE command) and selects the correct server to handle the job based on the LLR algorithm.
     b. does not require handling
-    c. the logs the error and continues to process the next job
+    c. the logs the error and stops the job scheduling process.
     d. this command will break the loop
 7. once the loop is complete (no more jobs left to process), the client sends QUIT command
 8. the server replies with QUIT
 9. the connection is closed gracefully

 # Design
 The design must cater for the connection between the two main components; the server and the client, as well as break down the current state of the simulated ds-sim system at any one time to handle incoming jobs.
-The two main entities in ds-sim are the following, these are the entities that are used to make scheduling decisions:
+The two main entities in ds-sim are Servers and Jobs.
+These are the entities that are used to make scheduling decisions.

+### Servers
+In a distrubuted system, a server is a compute resource equipped with its own CPU, memory, and disk.
+They can be either hardware/physical or vitual servers.
+In the case of the ds-sim system, each simulated server is virtual.
+They have the following attributes:
+- server ID - a server identifier.
+- server type - an identifier of server category.
+- limit - the number of servers of a particular type.
+- boot-up time - the time in seconds it takes for the server to boot.
+- hourly rate - the hourly rental rate in dollars.
+The charge is calculated based on the amount of seconds the server was used for.
+- cores - the number of CPU cores.
+- memory - the amount of memory in MB.
+- disk - the amount of disk space in MB.

+### Jobs
+In this context, a Job can represent a task, or a single linux process.
+They are to be seen as rigid. i.e. if a job have compute requirements of 2 Cores, 200MB of memory and 1GB of disk space, and will take 10 seconds to complete, scheduling it on a server with twice the amount of the required resources will not result in a faster completion time.
+It will still take 20 seconds to complete.
+Jobs have the following attributes:
+- job ID - a job identifier.
+- type - an identifier for job category.
+- submit time - the submit time could either be the initial time a job was submitted, or when it was re-submitted in the case of jobs being pre-empted, killed, or failed.
+- estimated run time - estimated based on the actual run time of a job.
-- Jobs (including job ID, job type, number of cores required to run the job, etc)
+- cores - the number of CPU cores required to process the job.
-- Servers (including server ID, server type, number of cores available, number of running jobs, etc)

-[We need to talk about each of these in more detail]
+- memory - the amount of RAM in MB required to process the job.
+- disk - the amount of disk space in MB required to process the job.

 Processing information on each of these entities is crucial for our design to be able to make the correct scheduling decisions to achieve our goal: scheduling based on Largest Round Robin.

+\TODO cite [could use a citation here]
 What exactly is Largest Round Robin?
 How does it work?
 A little bit about the Largest Round Robin algorithm.
 It works by scheduling jobs to servers that are of the type in the system have the highest number of cores.
 Eg, if there are a total of 5 servers: 1x supersilk (16 cores), 2x joon (12 cores), 2x juju (8 cores), the type of servers which the largest number of cores would be supersilk, even if at the time of job scheduling, there are more available cores on a joon server, as per largest round robin, the job should still be scheduled on the supersilk server.
 In this algorithm, all servers expect the ones of the largest type are ignored throughout the whole run.